Daniela231/Complex-Event-Processing-/README.md

 Logfiles

-The ceptest#n.log file contain the output of the n-th test while the cep generator logfile contains the output of the eventstream and non sorted tests.

 Those files contains the last cep test as a logging tool for an easier type to format to analyse the output for errors/malicious behaviour

+The ceptest#n.log file contain the output of the n-th test while the cep generator logfile contains the output of the eventstream, non sorted tests and additional information of functions, that we might need for debugging purposes.

 LoggerSetter.py